TizioMaurizio/ArduinoWorkshop/README.md

 # ArduinoWorkshop

-Welcome to the Arduino Workshop, here you can view and share Arduino source codes and prohects which will be assembled tested on TizioMaurizio's Elegoo Uno R3 Arduino board.
+Welcome to the Arduino Workshop, here you can view and share Arduino source codes and projects which will be assembled tested on TizioMaurizio's Elegoo Uno R3 Arduino board.

 //////////////////////////////README WORK IN PROGRESS//////////////////////////////